-A public comment period will open in June, 2023 and be open for 30 days.
-Public comments will be solicited on parks webpages and posted on several social media platforms.
-A stakeholder meeting with youth sport leagues will be held during this period.
+A public comment period was open from June 26th, 2023 to July 28, 2023.
+Public comments were solicited on parks webpages and posted on several social media platforms.
+A stakeholder meeting with youth sport leagues will be held during on June 15th, 2023.
 Public comments gathered can be found in Appendix B.